SharePoint: Using the Manage Access Option to Manage File/Folder Permissions

 Any sharing links that exist for the document are displayed in the Links Sharing Access section of the Manage Access panel.
 These are the links that were shared by members to non-members granting them access to the document.

-Task: To modify non-member permissions that were granted through sharing.
+Modify non-member permissions that were granted through sharing.

 Instructions